 With the incorporation of Mission Bay as a suburb of Auckland, public awareness of the building's history increased.
 This led to its restoration as the Melanesian Mission Museum in 1928, when substantial repairs and alterations were made.
-After being found unsuitable for the display of artefacts, it was taken over by Heritage New Zealand in 1974, which has since leased it out as a restaurant.
+After being found unsuitable for the display of artefacts, it was taken over by Heritage New Zealand in 1974.

 During 2017, this iconic Auckland building was seismically strengthened, and its surroundings revitalised with stories associated with the history of the building told through quality interpretation.
 The site also features a magnificent new café and restaurant, along with a fresh new function space on the Mission Bay waterfront.